magicknight/quasar-docker/container-dev/README.md

 `./do.sh build <user> <password>`

+Please make sure of the following!

+1. There are no prebuilt quasarframework/client-dev containers available.
+2. Make sure no containers are already running and using port 8080.

-This will allow the client-dev container to be rebuilt with the newest package.json and other initial files so that the docker container and image is up-to-date with the newest dev branch of Quasar CLI and its needed dependencies.
+Running the script will allow the client-dev container to be rebuilt with the newest package.json and other initial files so that the docker container and image is up-to-date with the newest dev branch of Quasar CLI and its needed dependencies.

 IMPORTANT!!!
 <user> and <password> are the credentials for Docker Hub.